diva-exchange/diva/README.md

 tbd.

 #### Linux and MacOS
-Navigate to your `diva.exchange/iroha/` folder and execute the shell script `./down.sh 1`.
-This will stop a single instance of the _diva_ stack.
-Use `./down.sh 3` to stop three running instances of the _diva_ stack.
+tbd.

 ### First Glance at I2P

-Use the i2pd webconsole to explore the i2pd router running within the docker container i2pd0.
+Use the i2pd webconsole to explore the i2pd router running within the docker container i2pd.
 To access the webconsole, open your browser and navigate to http://localhost:7070.
-If you have multiple instances of the _diva_ stack running, use the corresponding port numbers: container i2pd0 runs on port 7070, i2pd1 runs on port 7071, i2pd2 runs on port 7072 etc.

 I2P needs some time to get properly integrated in the network.
 Please be patient for at least 3 minutes.

-To access the I2P network just set the HTTP proxy of your favourite browser (Firefox, see: https://support.mozilla.org/en-US/kb/connection-settings-firefox) to localhost:4440.
+To access the I2P network just set the HTTP proxy of your favourite browser (Firefox, see: https://support.mozilla.org/en-US/kb/connection-settings-firefox) to localhost:4444.
 Depending on your browser your mileage may vary.

 After changing the HTTP proxy, your chosen browser will be connected to the I2P network and you can navigate to http://diva.i2p or any other I2P site of your choice.

+Interesting blog post: "Introduction to I2P", https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/

+### Contact the Developers

+Talk to us via Telegram https://t.me/diva_exchange_chat_de (English or German).

+### Donations

+Your donation goes entirely to the project.
+Your donation makes the development of DIVA.EXCHANGE faster.

+XMR: 42QLvHvkc9bahHadQfEzuJJx4ZHnGhQzBXa8C9H3c472diEvVRzevwpN7VAUpCPePCiDhehH4BAWh8kYicoSxpusMmhfwgx

+BTC: 3Ebuzhsbs6DrUQuwvMu722LhD8cNfhG1gs

+Awesome, thank you!